Danger

 > Full agent inventory, plus restart and delete

 The Danger tab does two things.
 First, it's the single place where you can see *everything* about an agent — every secret attached, every skill installed, every channel configured, every snapshot CID.
-It's also where you'll find restart, settings edit, and delete.
+It's also where you'll find restart, runtime config edit, and delete.

 The name is mostly about the buttons at the bottom — Restart Gateway is disruptive, Delete is permanent.
 But it's also the page you'll open most often when you're answering "how is this agent actually configured?"